-Supervisors: Prof Michael Keith
+Supervisors: Michael Keith and Anna Lora-Wainwright

-College affiliation: Keble
+College affiliation: Keble College

 Kevin is a DPhil candidate in Migration Studies (Anthropology) based at COMPAS.
 He holds an MSc in Contemporary Chinese Studies from the University of Oxford (Distinction), for which he awarded the Ko Prize for highest dissertation mark of the year.
 He also holds a BA Hons in Geography from King’s College London (First Class) and has previously studied/worked in multiple institutions in China that include, Fudan University (Shanghai), Beijing Forestry University, Tsinghua University and Beijing Normal University.